 At this point, you are ready to generate some encrypted TLS traffic.
 Go to Chrome or Firefox and browse to a site that uses HTTPS (we used Facebook for this example).
 Once the page is loaded, return to Wireshark and stop capturing the packages.

-Looking at the shot, you'll probably see a lot of movement.
-What we are looking for now are the packets related to the TLS encrypted browsing session.
-One method is to find the DNS lookup and filter with the one provided IP (shown below).
-The image below shows a packet from our Facebook browsing session.
+Looking at the download, you will probably see a lot of traffic.
+What we are looking for now are packages related to the TLS encrypted browsing session.
+One method is to find the DNS lookup and filter by the IP address provided (shown below).
+The image below shows a package from our Facebook browsing session.

 As you can see, Wireshark displays some different tabs at the bottom of the window.
 In addition to the Frame tab, one is called Decrypted TLS.
 Looking at the ASCII representation of the package, we see the certificate of the site (including the word Facebook).
 At this point, we have successfully decrypted the TLS release on Wireshark.